rulewis/journey-optimizer.en/help/using/configuration/get-started-configuration.md

 Create message presets to configure all the technical parameters required for email and push notification messages.
 [Learn more](message-presets.md)

-Determine which email address to use in priority for your recipients when several addresses are available in the database.
+Determine which email address to use in priority for your recipients when several addresses are available in Adobe Experience Platform.
 [Learn more](primary-email-addresses.md)

-## Manage quarantines
+## Monitor email addresses' reputation

 <img src="../assets/do-not-localize/icon-quarantines.svg" width="50px">

-Monitor the email addresses that have been sent to the suppression list and manage the number of days during which retries are performed before exluding them.
+Monitor and export the email addresses that have been sent to the suppression list and manage the number of days during which retries are performed before excluding them.
 [Learn more](get-started-quarantines.md)

 ## Configure journeys